elisa2995/ARM32-64isa/64bit/GPIO/02_Button/README.md

 </table>

 The function gpioPinRead is called from the main function in both implementations (<a href="https://github.com/elisa2995/ARM32-64isa/blob/master/32bit/GPIO/02_Button/button32.s">32bit</a>, <a href="https://github.com/elisa2995/ARM32-64isa/blob/master/64bit/GPIO/02_Button/button64.s">64bit</a>).
-In the main there are two loop:
+In the main there are two loops:
 <ul>
-<li>an outer loop (countLoop) that  each time the button is pushed print on screen the value od the counter and decrement it</li>
+<li>an outer loop (countLoop) that  each time the button is pushed prints on screen the value od the counter and decrements it</li>
-<li>an inner loop (readAgain) that keeps reading the state of the button and ends only when an HIGH level is being detected</li>
+<li>an inner loop (readAgain) that keeps reading the state of the button and ends only when an HIGH level is detected</li>
 </ul>
-There are no important differences btween the implementations in the two architectures.
+The implementations in the two architectures are pretty much the same.
 <table>
 <tr>
 <th><a href="https://github.com/elisa2995/ARM32-64isa/blob/master/32bit/GPIO/02_Button/button32.s">32 bit</a></th>